Crystal-Field--Driven Magnetoelectric Coupling in the Non-Kramers Hexaaluminate PrMgAl11O19: Author Contributions

 \section{Author Contributions}

-S.~Kumar carried out crystal growth, sample preparation, participated in all experiments, performed data analysis and interpretation, and wrote the manuscript.
-G.~Bastien initiated the project, contributed to magnetization, and dielectric measurements, and supervised the research.
-P.~Prochek and M.~Savinov performed dielectric measurements.
-M.~Śliwińska-Bartkowiak arranged and supervised all work performed in Poznań.
-S.~Kamba supervised dielectric experiments, contributed to data interpretation, and supervised manuscript preparation.
+S.K.\ carried out crystal growth and sample preparation, participated in all experiments, and performed all data analysis and interpretation.
+S.K.\ also wrote the manuscript.
+G.B.\ initiated the project, contributed to the magnetization and dielectric measurements, and supervised the research.
+P.P.\ and M.S.\ performed the dielectric measurements.
+R.H.C.\ supervised crystal growth.
+M.V.\ supervised the thermal expansion measurements and contributed to their analysis.
+M.Ś.-B.\ arranged and supervised all work performed in Poznań.
+M.K.\ and W.K.\ carried out the EPR measurements.
+S.K.\ supervised the dielectric experiments, contributed to data interpretation, and supervised the manuscript preparation.